New Product & Innovation Management (MSB106)

-Innovation is the lifeblood of modern economies and a key competitive advantage for firms.
+Innovation constitutes the core competence for firms.
 At the same time, the ultimate success of a new offering, whether a product or service, is fraught with uncertainties.
 For example, 30,000 new consumer products are launched every year and 95% of them fail.
-Thus, innovation and marketing of new products and services is therefore one of the most critical challenges and daunting tasks faced by any firm.
-This course covers different stages of the development and marketing process, from opportunity identification to launch, and making strategic decisions on various activities essential to managing new products.
+Thus, innovation and marketing of new products, services, and processes is one of the most critical challenges and daunting tasks faced by any firm.
+This course covers different stages of the new product development and marketing process, from opportunity identification to launch, and making strategic decisions on various activities essential to managing new products.

 Semester tution start